Signs, Symptoms, and Treatments for Seasonal Allergies

 Getting Immunotherapy.
 With this method of treatment, your allergist will administer a regular series of shots to make your immune system more resistant to the allergens.

-If you’re unsure exactly what you’re allergic to, or can’t find relief using recommended at-home treatments, the Ear, Nose & Throat Allergy/Audiology specialists at Western Washington Medical Group can provide comprehensive testing and treatment options.
+If you’re not sure exactly what you’re allergic to, or can’t find relief using recommended at-home treatments, the Ear, Nose & Throat/ Allergy specialists at Western Washington Medical Group can provide comprehensive testing and treatment options to relieve your allergy symptoms.
 Request an appointment with our ENT clinic today.